SpongePowered/SpongeDocs/source/contributing/howtogit.rst

   git branch

-4. Making your Changes
+4. Making Your Changes
 ----------------------

 **Now it's time to make your changes**.
 Use the editor or IDE of your choice to do this.

-5. Test if your changes work
+5. Test if Your Changes Work
 ----------------------------

 For SpongeAPI and the implementations you have to run ``gradle compileJava``.
 Proceed to the next step if it finishes without errors.
-If it doesn't make the appropriate changes and try again.
+If it doesn't, make the appropriate corrections and try again.

 For SpongeDocs you can just submit your PR.
 It will get built automatically and reveal possible errors.
 Another option is to build the Docs locally.
 Have a look at the `Readme.md on the Docs <https://github.com/SpongePowered/SpongeDocs/blob/master/README.md>`_ for further instructions.

-6. Commit the changes
+6. Commit the Changes
 ---------------------

-When you're done, you need to bundle them into a nice package (a ``commit``) and get them into the branch.
+When you're done, you need to bundle them into a single package (a ``commit``) and get them into the branch.
 Again your git client will help you out.
 Add a meaningful name to your commit and a short description if needed.
 This can be done via CLI too: